San Diego Wrongful Death Attorney

 Taking action against the negligent party cannot bring your loved one back but it can help you begin the healing process.
 Certain laws restrict what classes of individuals can or cannot receive compensation for the loss of a loved one.
 Many other complex laws may relate to your particular wrongful death claim.
 Our attorneys can help you understand the laws, deal with your loss and help you to determine the best course of action.
 Our goal is to help you to minimize the trauma that this loss has caused and maximize the compensation you may be entitled to.

-To determine if you are eligible to recover damages for a wrongful death and to understand the value of a wrongful death claim, please contact The Gould Firm‘s wrongful death attorneys to discuss your case as soon as possible.
+To determine if you are eligible to recover damages for a wrongful death and to understand the value of a wrongful death claim, please contact The Gould Firm‘s wrongful death attorney to discuss your case as soon as possible.

 California’s Wrongful Death Act allows surviving family members to bring an action against the party or parties whose negligence or wrongful acts caused the death of a loved one.
 Under the statute, family members qualified to bring an action may include: